Biodiversity in King County

 Each year special days and weeks are celebrated to raise awareness about the importance of biodiversity.
 We can build a calendar around these spotlights.

-- Earth Day is April 22.
+- Earth Day is April 22 every year.
 Earth Day Network's year-round mission is to broaden, diversify and activate the environmental movement worldwide, through a combination of education, public policy, and consumer campaigns.

-- National Pollinator Week will be June 20-26 in 2016.
+- National Pollinator Week is in June every year.
 Pollinating animals, including bees, birds, butterflies, bats, beetles and others, are vital to our delicate ecosystem, supporting terrestrial wildlife, providing healthy watersheds, and more.
 Pollinator.org provides information and free materials each year to bring awareness to this critically important topic.
 And of course be sure to visit our pollinator page for lots of great info and references.